 Welcome from University President, the Rev. Jeffrey P. von Arx S.J.

 Fairfield University is one of the great success stories in American higher education today.
-Although only 65 years old, Fairfield is among the most highly regarded universities of its kind, with a highly selective student body and a talented faculty trained at some of the best universities in the country.
+Although just over 70 years old, Fairfield is among the most highly regarded universities of its kind, with a highly selective student body and a talented faculty trained at some of the best universities in the country.

 Fairfield is also an institution that knows what it stands for.
 As a Catholic and Jesuit university, Fairfield exists in the 450-year-old tradition of Jesuit education that still retains its freshness today: